gruntwork-io/docs/docs/intro/overview/what-we-provide.md

 ## Gruntwork Reference Architecture

-An optional end-to-end, multi-account architecture that Gruntwork deploys into the customer's brand new AWS accounts that includes:
+An optional end-to-end, multi-account architecture that Gruntwork deploys into your brand new AWS accounts that includes:

 - Our implementation of Landing Zone
 - A complete sample app with underlying database and caching layer
 - The Gruntwork Pipeline for deploying changes to infrastructure
 - An overview of how to use the Reference Architecture

-Once the infrastructure is deployed, Gruntwork engineers also deliver the full Infrastructure as Code to the customer.
-Finally, Gruntwork provides resources to the customer for deeply understanding the inner workings of the Reference Architecture.
+Once the infrastructure is deployed, Gruntwork engineers deliver the full Infrastructure as Code to you.

 <!-- ##DOCS-SOURCER-START
 {
   "sourcePlugin": "local-copier",
-  "hash": "d8adc151ef915e64e5ba7459fcdbaa3f"
+  "hash": "ad5c4151873ae56ef650e1e3bdc71229"
 }
 ##DOCS-SOURCER-END -->